6eer/uniswap-sushiswap-arbitrage-bot/README.md

 ```
 for safety reasons, if not you could be losing money. see Uniswap docs for more info.
 (This function is used in bot_normalswap.js and Arbitrajer.sol).

-+ You probably wanna embedded the logic available on Utils.sol at the node script, avoiding the cost of deploy the Utils contract.
++ You probably wanna embedded the logic available at Utils.sol on the bots scripts, avoiding the cost of deploy the Utils contract.

 + Use child process for each block.